rust-lang/book/src/ch05-03-method-syntax.md

 ### Associated Functions

-Another useful feature of `impl` blocks is that we’re allowed to define functions within `impl` blocks that *don’t* take `self` as a parameter.
-These are called *associated functions* because they’re associated with the struct.
+All functions defined within an `impl` block are called *associated functions* because they’re associated with the type named after the `impl`.
+We can define associated functions that don’t have `self` as their first parameter (and thus are not methods) because they don’t need an instance of the type to work with.
-They’re still functions, not methods, because they don’t have an instance of the struct to work with.
-You’ve already used the `String::from` associated function.
+We’ve already used one function like this, the `String::from` function, that’s defined on the `String` type.

-Associated functions are often used for constructors that will return a new instance of the struct.
+Associated functions that aren’t methods are often used for constructors that will return a new instance of the struct.
 For example, we could provide an associated function that would have one dimension parameter and use that as both width and height, thus making it easier to create a square `Rectangle` rather than having to specify the same value twice:

 <span class="filename">Filename: src/main.rs</span>